7aitsev/ansible-tuto/step-13/README.md

 ## Hands on

 Not really hard.
-Let's apply this to our apache roles.
+Let's apply this to our Apache roles.

 ```yaml
 - name: Installs necessary packages